Oceans and coasts

 But the world’s oceans, seas and coasts are under severe strain.
-The biggest threats right now are overfishing, pollution and climate change.
+The biggest threats right now are overfishing, climate change and pollution.

-‘Marine Protected Areas’ (MPAs) can help support wildlife, allow fish stocks to be replenished, and provide marine ecosystems and coastal communities with better protection from the impacts of climate change.
+‘Marine Protected Areas’ (MPAs) can help support wildlife, allow fish stocks to be replenished, and help increase the resilience of marine ecosystems and coastal communities to the impacts of climate change.

 Fishing isn’t a problem - overfishing is

 Fishing can be a sustainable, renewable resource - but only if it’s properly managed.
 A collapse in fish stocks through overfishing is devastating for the marine environment and the whole food chain, including us.
-Sadly, it’s already started happening in some places.
+Sadly, it’s already happened in a number of places.

 Did you know…

-- Three-quarters of all the world’s main fish stocks are now at or beyond unsustainable levels.
+- Four-fifths of the world’s main fish stocks are exploited to the limit or beyond sustainable levels.

 - Every year millions of tonnes of ‘bycatch’, including 300,000 mammals, are caught accidentally in fishing equipment

 - Estimates indicate that around 19% of coral reefs have been lost, 15% are seriously threatened in the short-term and a further 20% are under threat of loss by 2050.